syedyasirkamal/agileproject/README.md

 > Our team performed multiple Daily Scrums.
 INSERT EVIDENCE OF ONE

 ### Daily Scrums - Last 24 Hours
 > During each of our Daily Scrums, the developers answered the question, "What did you do in the last 24 hours that helped you meet the Sprint Goal?"
-Below is a list of activities the developers shared during one of our Daily Scrums: CREATE LIST BELOW
+Below is a list of activities the developers shared during one of our Daily Scrums:
 > - 1.
 Researched how to write test cases
 > - 2.
 Researched email validation libaray
 > - 3.
 Created wireframe of our product